sifisKoen/K8s-and-Docker-Tutorials/Namespaces.md

 If you want you want to put a pod into a namespace.

-You can create a pod definition file and after go to your command line and:
+You can create a pod definition file and after go to your command line and exec the command:

 ```
 kubectl create -f <name of pod definition file YAML> --namespace=<name of the namespace>
 ```

+OR

 ```
 kubectl run redis –image=redis –generator=run-pod/v1 --namespace=finance